30 Fun Things to do in NYC with Kids | Best New York Kids Activities

 The FAO Schwarz toy store at 30 Rockefeller Plaza is a ton of fun for kids.
 We first visited this iconic toy company’s store at their 5th Avenue location (now gone) when my daughter was just a toddler.
 That experience is the only thing she remembers from her first trip to NYC.

-Even as a tween on our most recent trip, she described the store as “a little bit magical” and agreed that it is well worth a visit at any age.
+Even as a tween on our most recent trip, she described the store as “a little bit magical” and agreed that it is well worth a visit with kids of all ages.

 FAO Schwarz Toy Store NYC